Westdeutscher Rundfunk

-Westdeutscher Rundfunk Köln (/de/; "West German Broadcasting Cologne"), shortened to WDR (/de/), is a German public-broadcasting institution based in the Federal State of North Rhine-Westphalia with its main office in Cologne.
+Westdeutscher Rundfunk Köln (/de/; "West German Broadcasting Cologne"), shortened to WDR (/de/), is a German public-broadcasting institution based in the state of North Rhine-Westphalia with its main office in Cologne.
 WDR is a constituent member of the consortium of German public-broadcasting institutions, ARD.
 As well as contributing to the output of the national television channel Das Erste, WDR produces the regional television service WDR Fernsehen (formerly known as WDF and West3) and six regional radio networks.

 History

 Origins

 The Westdeutsche Funkstunde AG (WEFAG) was established on 15 September 1924.

-There was a substantial purge of left wing staff following the Nazi seizure of power in 1933.
+There was a substantial purge of left wing staff following the National-Socialist seizure of power in 1933.
 This included Ernst Hardt, Hans Stein, and Walter Stern.